Josehdez96/design-patters-with-javascript/README.md

   console.log(this)
 }

-const myObj = { Mykey: 'myValue' }; // Sintactic sugar for:
+const myObj = { Mykey: 'myValue' };
+# // The above line is syntactic sugar for:
 let myObj = new Object();
 Object.defineProperty(myObj, 'myKey', {value: 'myValue'});

 myObj.log() // {myKey: 'myValue'};

-# // We're adding a new method to the String object that will show the String in the console as a warning.
+# // We're adding a new method to the String object that will show the String in the console as a warning
 String.prototype.showWarn = function () {
 # // Look!
-String is an instance of Object, we're accesing to the Prototype (you have already seen it before as __proto__ in the browser), so yes, all things in JavaScript are Objects!
+String is an instance of Object, we're accessing to the Prototype (you might already have seen it before as __proto__ in the browser), so yes, almost everything in JavaScript are objects!
   console.warn(this);
 }